-In April this year, the government introduced significant changes to the way buy-to-let investments are taxed.
+In April 2017, the government introduced significant changes to the way buy-to-let investments are taxed.
 Since then, we have had a lot of enquiries from landlords wondering if now may be the right time to incorporate their property business in order to avoid the new restrictions, which only apply to personal income tax.

-April’s changes mean that buy-to-let investors are now unable to offset all of their mortgage interest and other costs on loans against their profits – effectively meaning higher tax bills.
+Buy-to-let investors are now unable to offset all of their mortgage interest and other costs on loans against their profits – effectively meaning higher tax bills.

 Tax relief will now be restricted to basic rate (20%), with the restrictions being phased in over four years.